-- Understand the inner workings of cloud services and Platform as a Service (PaaS) offerings in order to make more informed decisions in the cloud
+- Understand the inner workings of cloud services and Platform as a Service (PaaS) / Infrastructure as a Service (IaaS) offerings in order to make more informed decisions in the cloud

 - Understand the design philosophies that undergird each provider and how these have influenced their services in order to properly prescribe security solutions for them

 - Discover the unfortunate truth that many cloud services are adopted before their security controls are fully fleshed out

 - Understand Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP) in depth.

 - Understand the intricacies of Identity and Access Management, one of the most fundamental concepts in the cloud and yet one of the last understood

 - Understand cloud networking and how locking it down is a critical aspect of defense-in-depth in the cloud

 - Analyze how each provider handles encryption at rest and in transit in order to prevent sensitive data loss

 - Apply defense-in-depth techniques to protect data in cloud storage

 - Compare and contrast the serverless platforms of each provider